Rain Barrels — Free Water For Your Garden

 Share this:

-Compost Beginnings
+My Compost Beginnings

-My passion for composting started in 1985 when living in a semi-arid high desert rendered the yard we had a clay wasteland where even weeds struggled to grow.
+My passion for composting started in 1985 when living in a semi-arid high desert (AKA Colorado) rendered the yard we had a clay wasteland where even weeds struggled to grow.
 It was the first yard I had after growing up in Florida, where things seemed to grow out of thin but humid air – including bugs.
 Little did I know that that house I grew up in had been under the previous tender care of a retired gardener who, if not a practitioner of garden design, had at least the sense to add dirt and fertilizer to the sandy soil so prevalent in Florida.
 As a child I had not been privy to the proper workings of the garden ever since, in imitation of the grass stalks some kids would chew on, I had grabbed an elephant ear bud and stuck it between my lips (which then proceeded to double in size and turn purple, the plant being toxic).

 After living with and loving our flower pots from all those years of apartment living, I was now confronted with a corner lot that looked like the poster child for drought.
 I did not know how I was going to fix this without spending a fortune: and we had spent our extra funds renovating our cute 1926 French Tudor house.